bfriesen/RandomSkunk.Results/RandomSkunk.Results/README.md

 Maybe<int>.Create.Fail("A").Map(value => value.ToString()); // Fail("A")
 ```

+Each of the `Map` and `MapAsync` overloads has an optional `Func<Error, Error> getError` parameter, which allows the caller to replace the error of the returned `Fail` result.
+This function is evaluated only if the source result is a `Fail` result.

 ### FlatMap / FlatMapAsync

 *Applicable to `Result<T>` and `Maybe<T>` only.*

 Transforms the source result into a new result.
-If the source result is `Success` or `Some`, return  the result obtained by evaluating the specified `flatMap` or `flatMapAsync` function.
-If the source result is `Fail`, return a new `Fail` result with the same error as the source.
-If the source result is `None`, return `None`.
+If the source result is `Success` or `Some`, returns the result obtained by evaluating the specified `flatMap` or `flatMapAsync` function.
+If the source result is `Fail`, returns a new `Fail` result with the same error as the source.
+If the source result is `None`, returns `None`.

 ```c#
 Result<int>.Create.Success(123).FlatMap(GetSuccessResult); // Success("123")